He Stole the Gutenberg Bible, Then Became Porn’s Weirdest Star

 “We lose every time,” Stoddard said.
 “The court is always so lenient to people who steal books.
 Usually they get off.
 I think Vido said that he wanted to borrow the Bible to read it.
 That’s pretty good, isn’t it?”

 It’s been 50 years since the heist and nobody really knows about the man who did it.
-So I set out to find Aras and talk to Aras, to see if he would answer some of the questions still lingering since 1969: Why did he really steal the Gutenberg?
+So I set out to find Aras to see if he would answer some of the questions still lingering since 1969: Why did he really steal the Gutenberg?
 And what did he plan to do with it?

 While my goal was simple, it didn’t take me long to realize that such a task was easier said than done.
-In 2018 year, when I undertook my search, Aras was nothing more than a ghost.
-A few months into the research I thought I’d reached a dead end after reading the chief librarian’s account of the robbery, who believed, like the police chief had, that the undertaking had been the work of a professional, and suggested that Aras was in the wind, never to be heard from again, and that his mere name was an alias altogether.
+In 2018, when I undertook my search, Aras was nothing more than a ghost.
+A few months into the research I thought I’d reached a dead end after reading an account of the robbery by the chief librarian—who believed, like the police chief had, that the undertaking had been the work of a professional, and suggested that Aras was in the wind, never to be heard from again, and that his mere name was an alias altogether.
 If true, it would surely make finding him impossible.

 However, when I spoke with a clerk at the Cambridge County Courthouse, he pointed out that Aras’ court records showed an alternative spelling of Aras' first name—not Vido but Vito.
 This slight alteration pushed my research into a different—almost unbelievably different—realm.